Character

 Context of feminine creation

-Aglaonice was the first woman known to have devoted herself to the study of astronomy.
-However, in ancient Greece, many women played an important role in different fields of knowledge, such as Phanostrate, midwife and physician; Pythias of Assos, biologist and embryologist who collaborated with her husband, Aristotle, in studies on embryology and in the preparation of an encyclopaedia on Natural History; Agnodica of Athens, an important gynaecologist; Artemisia II of Caria, expert in medicinal herbs; her namesake Artemisia I, also queen of Caria and captain of a fleet; Aspasia of Miletus, philosopher, logographer and teacher of rhetoric; Hypatia of Alexandria, mathematician and astronomer, among many others.
+Aglaonice was a woman of science who excelled in the study of astronomy in ancient Greece and was able to predict eclipses.
+She was the most renowned member of a group of female astronomers known as “the witches of Thessaly.”
+She is part of the scientific tradition that shaped astronomy, whose first and most prominent figure was Enheduanna, the Akkadian princess and daughter of Sargon I. In ancient Greece, many women played an important role in different fields of knowledge, such as Fanostrate, a midwife and physician; Pythias of Assos, a biologist and embryologist who collaborated with her husband, Aristotle, in studies on embryology and in the compilation of an encyclopedia on natural history; Theano of Croton, a Pythagorean to whom the treatises on the golden ratio are attributed; Agnodice of Athens, an important gynecologist; Artemisia II of Caria, a scholar of medicinal herbs; her namesake Artemisia I, also queen of Caria and captain of a fleet; Aspasia of Miletus, philosopher, logographer, and teacher of rhetoric.
+Among the last scientists of antiquity, two particularly important ones stand out, both born in cosmopolitan Alexandria: Maria of Alexandria, an alchemist and scientist who was essential to the development of chemistry, and Hypatia of Alexandria, a mathematician and astronomer, among other women of remarkable talent.

 Review